Collocations for caution - noun

 I would just like to add a word of caution.

-2. spoken warning given by a judge/policeman
+2. (BrE) spoken warning given by a judge/policeman

-VERB + CAUTION
+VERB + caution

-get off with, receive | give sb, issue, let sb off with
+give sb, issue, let sb off with

 They let her off with a caution.